When to visit the vet?

 Frequently asked questions (FAQs)

-3. How is RCM diagnosed in cats?
-Diagnosis is usually made through a combination of clinical examination, X-rays, echocardiography, and blood tests.
+How is RCM diagnosed in cats?
+Diagnosis is usually made through a combination of clinical examination, X-rays, echocardiographyEchocardiography is an ultrasound examination of the heart that assesses the structure and function of the heart valves and chambers.
+It can provide information about heart size, pumping function, and the presence of heart disease., and blood tests.
 A veterinarian can use these methods to assess the heart’s structure and function.

-10. How can I reduce the risk of RCM in my cat?
+How can I reduce the risk of RCM in my cat?
 Regular veterinary check-ups, a balanced diet, and avoiding overweight can help reduce the risk of heart diseases, including RCM.
-For breeds with a known predisposition, genetic counseling should be considered.
+For breeds with a known predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., genetic counseling should be considered.